 Governor Mike DeWine has announced that only essential businesses should remain operational and should be staffed only by essential personnel and employees whom can work from home during the COVID-19 containment effort.
 This guidance, which can be found HERE, and the governor’s Stay-At-Home Order, carry major implications for employers in Westlake and across the country, as well as their employees.

 Fortunately, numerous public and private organizations are working to provide aid in the form of tax relief, low income loans and suspended insurance payment plans.
-Below is a list of resources available to businesses during this difficult time.
-We will have more updates and useful links as they become available:

 U.S. Small Business Administration’s (SBA) Disaster Loan Assistance: